 Why Coconut’s Fats Are Unique

 Coconut’s oils are also comprised of medium chain tryglyceride fats, which are used by the liver to aid in cleansing and for fuel (energy.)
 Unlike most fats that are stored, coconut’s fats are used for metabolism.
 They’ve been linked to cleansing the blood, weight loss, and even boosting digestion as another benefit.
 Coconut’s fats, unlike most saturated fats, have also been linked to a lower risk of heart disease, due to the high amounts of lauric acid coconut contains.
 The lauric acid content has also been shown to lower blood sugar and high blood pressure.

 How to Use Coconut Oil for Immunity:

 If you’re looking to boost your immunity naturally, simply use a teaspoon of coconut oil a day.
 While some proponents advise going with multiple tablespoons, coconut’s anti-viral effects can be quite strong unless you’re used to them.
 A common issue known as the die off effect, is well known to cause unpleasant symptoms like headaches, fatigue, muscle pain, etc. as bacteria starts to die off in the body with the use of coconut oil.
-To prevent that and still get the benefits, along with prevent taking in tablespoons of pure oil a day, just use a teaspoon.
+To prevent that and still get the benefits, along with prevent the need to take in tablespoons of pure oil a day, just use a teaspoon.
 You can stir it in coffee, which many people refer to as bulletproof coffee, or you can use it in any of your dishes like oatmeal, soups, smoothies, stews, or even make dessert and cook your veggies in it.
 If you’re not comfortable using coconut oil, go with coconut butter, which retains all the fiber naturally found in coconut, along with some of the oil.

 You can also use coconut oil on your skin, which is our largest organ.
 We absorb everything we put on our skin straight into the bloodstream, within minutes of contact.
 Protect your skin just like you would your internal organs when it comes to fighting off immunity invaders.
 Coconut may act as a natural “shield” for viruses and bacteria in the environment, and as bonus, you’ll smell amazing!